victorvanpelt/otree-questionnaire/README.md

 - Survey2.html
 - Demographics.html

 The questionnaire always starts with Introduction.html, and always ends with a Demographics.html.
 Between these two pages, the application randomizes other pages included under templates as "Survey*.html" and incorporated in models.py and pages.py.
 The order of items and questions on every page are also randomized.

+The questionnaire was created on oTree version 2.0.29.
+You can test the application [here](https://otree-questionnaire.herokuapp.com) by choosing "Questionnaire".

 ## Adding a page
 Below are basic instructions to include a another page (i.e., Survey3.html).